 ~ Albert Einstein

-I have to experiment with new strategies, which I find daunting.
-It also means that I have to drop unproductive ones, which is even more challenging, especially when I’m not sure if the new strategy will work.
+During 2022, I embraced radical change in more areas of my life with a lot of success.
+It means I have to experiment with new strategies and drop unproductive ones, which is even more challenging, especially when I’m not sure if the new strategy will work.

 What’s up next?